Prepare for a Job Interview

 - 1If you're wearing a suit, stick to neutral tones and avoid busy patterns.

 - 2Ensure that the suit skirt (if being worn) is long enough to be worn comfortably while sitting down during the interviewing process.

 - 3Wear a blouse that will go along with the suit outfit (like the men)

-Make sure you have the proper street directions to the company.
 It is not inappropriate to bring notes with you on an interview.
 Bring notes from your company research in case you need them.
 Prepare a brief list of questions to have with you.
 Write down any miscellaneous information that does not appear on your resume that you feel might be worth bringing up at the interview.
-Summarize the details of the job as you perceive them from the ad you read or the information you researched.
+Summarize the details of the job, as you perceive them from the ad you read or the information you researched.
 This information should not prove to be a distraction during the interview but rather a help should you need it.
 Remember how important eye contact is as an indicator of listening and interest level.

 - 1Is my goal clear to me?

 - 2Have I decided if and where I am willing to relocate?

 - 3Have I decided how much I need to earn to meet my living expenses?

 - 5Do I know the company well enough?

 - 6Can I explain to an employer why I want to work for this company?